nilinswap/dat_i_min/README.md

 # dat_i_min
-A clean implementation of Apriori algorithm
+A clean implementation of Apriori algorithm in python.